Reliable Big Horn wall tent

 MEC Equatorial bag

-Unless you’re “glamping” in some 5-star yurt, chances are you won’t be nestling down between silk sheets.
+Unless you’re living the luxury camping dream in some 5-star yurt, chances are you won’t be nestling down between silk sheets.
 When you’re roughing it, a good sleeping bag can make all the difference between a great night’s rest, and a miserable night of chills and sleep deprivation.

-Big Agnes’ Encampment 15 sleeping bag is made of nylon and has a synthetic fill made of 97% recycled material.
+Big Agnes’ Encampment 15 sleeping bag is made of nylon and has a synthetic fill made of 97 percent recycled material.
 It’s one of the most vegan-friendly bags out there, and the fact that it’s created with recycled nylon is a big plus.

-The Equatorial sleeping bag from MEC is made from recycled polyster, with a cotton/poly sheet side and filled with their Hyperloft synthetic fill (which is made of 50% recycled materials).
+The Equatorial sleeping bag from MEC is made from recycled polyster, with a cotton/poly sheet side and filled with their Hyperloft synthetic fill (which is made of 50 percent recycled materials).
 It’s ideal for warmer weather, and has glow-in-the-dark zipper pulls.